MAS345 Codes and Cryptography

-Substitution cyphers as permutations of alphabets.
-One time keys.
+Substitution ciphers as permutations of alphabets.
+Caesar, Vigenere and affine encryption.
+One-time keys.
 3. Modern Methods of Cryptography

 The problems of cryptography: key distribution.
 One-way functions.
 Application to passwords.
 The discrete logarithm.
 The contrast between raising to a power in modular arithmetic and computing discrete logarithms.
 Key exchange and Diffie-Hellman.
 The ElGamal public key cryptosystem.
 Introduction to elliptic curves and their use in cryptography.

 |C||Hill||A first course in coding theory||003.54 (H)||Blackwells||Amazon|

 |C||Koblitz||A course in number theory and cryptography||512.81 (K)||Blackwells||Amazon|